 places the job order on hold until the employer is contacted if employer contact is necessary.

-TWC and Boards may determine whether designated Workforce Solutions Office staff members need supervisory approval to modify a job order after an employer requests or agrees to modifications.
+Boards may determine whether designated Workforce Solutions Office staff members need supervisory approval to modify a job order after an employer requests or agrees to modifications.

-TWC and Boards must ensure that designated Workforce Solutions Office staff members do not delete, cancel, or modify a job order—including modifying the number of job openings within the job order—if the following is true:
+Boards must ensure that designated Workforce Solutions Office staff members do not delete, cancel, or modify a job order—including modifying the number of job openings within the job order—if the following is true:

 The employer does not wish to modify the job order.